 Paris Market & Brocante– This store is the ultimate place to explore, selling everything from home decor to jewelry to gifts.
 They have their own coffee shop as well.
 Be prepared to want to purchase everything in sight.

 Chocolat By Adam Turoni– Forrest Gump says that “life is like a box of chocolate” and that’s the case at this Broughton Street shop.
 A twentysomething chocolatier owns this whimsical shop so be sure to try some sweet treats.
+Visit on the Coffee and Chocolate Tour.

 The Book Lady Bookstore– Browse the aisles of over 50,000 new and used books in this downtown store, open since 1978.